transloadit/uppy/website/src/docs/robodog-picker.md

 *   `'google-drive'` – Import files from Google Drive using [Uppy Companion][companion].
 *   `'instagram'` – Import files from Instagram using [Uppy Companion][companion].
 *   `'url'` – Import files from public Web URLs using [Uppy Companion][companion].
-*   `'webcam'` – Take photos and record videos using thee user's device camera.
+*   `'webcam'` – Take photos and record videos using the user’s device camera.

 ### `companionUrl: Transloadit.COMPANION`